Novius cardinalis: Description

 The species feeds exclusively on the cottony cushion scale, Icerya purchasi, which feeds on trees including acacia, citrus, magnolia, olive, and rose.
 The beetle's young larvae eat the scale insect's eggs; older larvae and adults eat all lifecycle stages of the scale insect.

 Life-cycle

-The eggs are red.
-They are laid underneath the protective scale of scale insects, or directly on the scale insect's egg sacs.
-Each female lays between 150 and 190 eggs.
+The red eggs are laid underneath the protective scale of scale insects or directly on their egg sacs, with each female producing between 150 and 190 eggs.

 First instar larvae have reddish bodies and legs.
 Older larvae have black tubercles on both thorax and abdomen, and black legs.
 There are four instars; fourth instar larvae grow to around 5 mm in length; they attach themselves to a twig or leaf when they are ready to pupate.

 The pupa is 4–5 mm long; its case is off-white.

 Breeding is rapid, with as many as 12 complete generations in a year in hot, dry regions, or about 8 generations in cooler places.
 However, females stop laying eggs if the temperature rises above 32 C.